anil-writes/Hostinger-Guides/README.md

-Looking for a working **Hostinger coupon code** to renew your domain or hosting with Hostinger?
+Looking for a **working Hostinger coupon code** to save money on a new hosting plan or renew your existing Hostinger hosting or domain?
 You’re in the right place.

-Claim an **[exclusive 88% discount](https://devgraphiq.com/hostinger-recommends)** on premium web hosting plans and instantly unlock free perks, including a Free Domain and SSL certificate.
+Get up to **[88% off Hostinger discount](https://www.hostinger.com/in?REFERRALCODE=HostingDeal2026)** through our recommended offer and unlock valuable extras such as a **free domain**, free SSL certificate, and reliable managed hosting.

 <p align="center">
   <a href="https://devgraphiq.com/hostinger-recommends">